miso-lims/miso-lims/docs/user_manual/type_data.md

 * Distribution

 MISO administrators can add, edit, and delete workset stages using the standard interface.
-A workset stage can only be deleted if if has not been used by any existing worksets.
+A workset stage can only be deleted if it has not been used by any existing worksets.